Children's Dental Health Guide

 As teenagers grow all their permanent teeth, they may develop orthodontic problems like an overbite or crooked teeth.
 If your teenager has braces, it can be hard to clean between and around the hardware.
 When it is harder to brush your teeth from braces or an overbite, your teenager may be at risk of cavities or gum disease.

 Sometimes when wisdom teeth start to come in, they do not have enough room in the mouth to grow and may need to be removed.
 Wisdom teeth can become impacted, meaning that they are not growing correctly and possibly get stuck.
-Impacted wisdom teeth can cause pain, infection, cysts, gum disease, and other oral health concerns if not taken care of.
+Impacted wisdom teeth can cause pain, infection, cysts, gum disease, and other oral health unease if not taken care of.

 What Makes Some Children More Prone to Cavities?